maradelynie/APINode/README.md

 There are .txt with the routes and the exemple of modification.

-This Code was made by me (Mara Delynie) for a DataBase2 class of the Professor Wendell J. V.
+This Code was developed by me (Mara Delynie) for a DataBase2 class of the Professor Wendell J. V.

 Colaborators: Rafael Costa